nukazuka/TBrowser/README.md

 A default style was introduced.
 This style is based on "Modern" style and I changed

-**DATE DISPLAY**

-SetOptDate(kTRUE)
-: prints date.

-GetAttDate()->SetTextColor(kGray+1)
-: changes text color of the date into kGray+1.

-SetDateX(0.005),SetDateY(0.005)
-: change a position of date lefter and lower.

-**Pad**

-SetOptFit(kTRUE)
+#### Pad

+Gray grids (kGray)  are drawn.
+Ticks are drawn in all axis.
-: prints a result of fitting(maybe).
+A result of fitting is displayed.

-SetPadGridX(kTRUE),SetPadGridY(kTRUE)
-: print girds.

-SetGridColor(kGray)
-: changes color of grid into kGray.

-SetPadTickX(kTRUE), SetPadTickY(kTRUE)
-: print ticks.

-**HISTGRAM**
-SetHistLineColor(kBlack)
+#### HISTGRAM

-: changes line color of histogram into kBlack.
+A line color is changed into kBlack.

-SetHistLineWidth(2)
-: changes line width of histogram into bolder.
+A line width is bolder.

-SetHistMinimumZero(kTRUE)
-: make yaxis begin from 0( I don't check it.).

-**GRAPH**

-SetMarkerStyle(6)
+A y axis begins from 0(I did not check it).

+#### GRAPH

-: changes marker from 1(dot, for scatter plot) into 6(begger than 1 but still small) A sytle 1 is too small for graph which has few points.
+A style of marker is changed from 1(dot, for scatter plot) into 6(begger than 1 but still small) A sytle 1 is too small for graph which has few points.
 But with styles except 1, it may take longer time to draw scatter plot.
 If you don't like this option, please edit by yourself.

+#### DATE DISPLAY

+A date is printed on the left and bottom of a canvas.
+Its color is gray(kGray+1).

 ## Recomendation

 I recommend to add following statement into .bashrc or .bash_profile.

 	function tb { ~/bin/tb $@  & }

 So you don't need to type "&" to run this app in background!